 In 2001 and 2013, respectively, Brazil and South Africa standardised on the type N socket and plug system in order to put an end to the proliferation of different socket and plug types within their borders.

 The plug consists of two pins and a grounding pin that form a triangle.
 The power pins have 10 mm long insulated sleeves to prevent accidental contact with a bare connector while the plug is partially inserted.
 There are three variants, two of which are in use in Brazil (10 A & 20 A) and one in South Africa (16 A).
-The prongs of all three versions have a length of 19 mm, but their diameters are different: the pins of the 10 A version have a diameter of 4 mm and a length of 19 mm.
-The second version, rated at 20 amps, is used for heavier appliances and has 4.8 mm round pins, but also measuring 19 mm in length.
+The prongs of all three versions have a length of 19 mm, but their diameters are different: the pins of the 10 amp version have a diameter of 4 mm, those of the 16 amp version have a diameter of 4.5 mm and those of the 20 amp version have a diameter of 4.8 mm.
 The centres of the line and neutral pins are spaced 19 mm apart.
 The centre-to-centre distance between the earth pin and the middle of the imaginary line connecting the two power pins is 3 mm.
 Type N looks very much like the Swiss type J standard, but it is incompatible with it since type N has the earth pin closer to the imaginary line that connects the two power pins (3 mm instead of 5 mm).
 Type N sockets were specifically designed to accommodate the ubiquitous type C plugs and therefore have the same hexagonal profile.

 Thanks to modern injection moulding technology, which did not exist when most other plug types were originally designed, the very recent type N standard is more compact, robust and safe than any other plug/socket system in the world.